Skip to main content

 Preventing data exfiltration requires a holistic approach that includes reviewing your security measures, implementing an insider threat program, and educating employees.

-To get you started, we’ve gathered ten best practices that can enhance your organization’s cybersecurity and help you reduce the chances of data exfiltration.
+To get you started, we’ve gathered ten best practices to enhance your organization’s cybersecurity and help you reduce the chances of data exfiltration.

 10 best practices to prevent data exfiltration